asmjit/asmtk/README.md

 }
 ```

-You should check out the test directory to see how AsmTK should be used.
+You should check out the test directory to see how AsmTK integrates with AsmJit.

 Support
 -------